hyperledger/fabric/docs/source/ledger/ledger.md

 contains all its transactions: T5, T6, T7.

-Most importantly, B2 has a **block header** H2, which contains a cryptographic **hash** of all the transactions in D2 as well as with the equivalent hash from the previous block B1.
+Most importantly, B2 has a **block header** H2, which contains a cryptographic **hash** of all the transactions in D2 as well as with the hash of the previous **block header** H1.
 In this way, blocks are inextricably and immutably linked to each other, which the term **blockchain** so neatly captures!

 Finally, as you can see in the diagram, the first block in the blockchain is